Joshmantova/Spotify-EDA-in-Python/README.md

 ![png](images/output_10_0.png)

 #### Now we're talking..
 This looks a lot more clear.
 It looks like most of the variables are heavily skewed either left or right.
-#### Only a few of the columns in here seem to have a normal distribution.
-That makes sense as they weren't randomly selected
-#### from the poulation; thus we wouldn't necessarily expect them to be normally distributed nor would we expect them to
-#### be representative of all songs.
-Let's look a little deeper into Valence.
+Only a few of the columns in here seem to have a normal distribution.
+That makes sense as they weren't randomly selected from the poulation; thus we wouldn't necessarily expect them to be normally distributed nor would we expect them to be representative of all songs.
+Let's look a little deeper into Valence which represents the degree to which the song portrays a positive mood.

 ```python